SamueITorres/Don-Pollo-Mod/README.md

 # 🐔 Don Pollo Mod

 Welcome to the **Don Pollo Mod**!
-An epic mod that introduces new mechanics and challenges to your world.
+A silly mod that introduces new challenges to your world.

 ## ✨ New Features

 - **🪨 Don Pollo Mineral Ore**
-  Discover a new mineral with unique properties.

 - **👷 Don Pollo Villager Work**
-  Villagers can now work on Don Pollo-related tasks!

 - **🐔💥 Don Pollo Boss Fight**
-  Face Don Pollo in a legendary battle!

 - **⚔️ Don Pollo Sword (kind of)**
-  A special weapon with mysterious abilities.

 ## 📦 Installation